oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 Permarogues are mixed melee/ranged attackers, because they can use daggers in combination with Double Stab, as well as claws in combination with Lucky Seven.

-Due to Lucky Seven’s built in mastery and generally favourable damage formula, permarogues are perhaps the strongest perma-firsts in terms of single-target DPS.
+Due to Lucky Seven’s built-in mastery and generally favourable damage formula, permarogues are perhaps the strongest perma-firsts in terms of single-target DPS.
 Although they lack Haste, they are somewhat more mobile than permarchers, because they can attack in mid-air.
 However, like permarchers, they are very